encoredev/encore/docs/deploy/neon.md

 <img src="/assets/docs/connect-neon.png" title="Connect Neon Account" className="mx-auto"/>

-## Configuring environments to use Neon
+## Creating environments using Neon
 Neon organizes databases in projects.
 A project consist of a main branch and any number of feature branches.
 [Branches](https://neon.tech/docs/introduction/branching) in Neon are similar to branches in git, letting you to create a new branch for each feature or bug fix, to test your changes in isolation.